OraOpenSource/oos-utils/docs/oos_util_string.md

 Name | Description
 --- | ---
 `p_str` | String
 `p_replace_str` | String should be in the format (find1,replace1,find2,replace2,...)
-If an odd number of strings are passed the last one is ignored ano no replacement is done for it.
+If an odd number of strings are passed the last one is ignored ano no replacement is defined for it.
 `p_delim` | Delimiter default &quot;,&quot;
 *return* | String